Bikeman868/OwinFramework.Middleware/OwinFramework.StaticFiles/readme.md

 output caching middleware.
 If there is no output caching middleware configured in your OWIN pipeline then static files will not be cached.

+## Output caching

+You will frequently want to use the Static Files middleware in conjunction with the Output Cache middleware because static files by definition do not change and can be cached.

+When this Static Files middleware and any implementation of output caching are both configured on the same route they will work together to produce the correct behavior - for example if the static file is updated then the Static Files middleware will tell the output cache to flush it from the cache.

+The output cache middleware is configured using categories and priorities.
+The category indicates the type if content and priority is a reflection of how expensive it is to fetch the data from backing store and therefore how beneficial it is to cache the data.

+For now when this Static Files middleware returns this information to the output cache it will either send back "SmallStaticFile" or "LargeStaticFile" as the category and "High" or "Never" as the cache priority.
+You should use these names when configuring the output cache.
+In a future version of the Static Files middleware these things should be made configurable.

+This Static Files middleware has a `maximumFileSizeToCache` configuration option.
+Files over this size will be categorized as "LargeStaticFile" and files under this size will be categorized as "SmallStaticFile".